Remotely loading Erlang modules by copy-pasting

 to build a newly-created Erlang application, I got the following error:

-Originally posted to the Electric Imp blog.
+Originally posted, 16 June 2014, to the Electric Imp blog.
 Preserved here.

 You’re using lager for logging in your Erlang program, and you discover that